chenyong2github/UnrealEngine/Engine/Plugins/Experimental/PythonScriptPlugin/SphinxDocs/PythonAPI_docs_readme.txt

 The command-line arguments sent to the UE4 Editor to run the PythonOnlineDocs commandlet looks like this for the UE4 Editor with the standard Engine API documented:

--run=PythonOnlineDocs -NoShaderCompile -IncludeEngine -EnableAllPlugins -ExceptPlugins="MixedRealityCaptureFramework,Oodle,RenderDocPlugin,OculusAvatar"
+-run=PythonOnlineDocs -NoShaderCompile -IncludeEngine -EnableAllPlugins

 Enterprise version of command-line:

--run=PythonOnlineDocs -NoShaderCompile -IncludeEngine -IncludeEnterprise -EnableAllPlugins -ExceptPlugins="MixedRealityCaptureFramework,Oodle,RenderDocPlugin,OculusAvatar"
+-run=PythonOnlineDocs -NoShaderCompile -IncludeEngine -IncludeEnterprise -EnableAllPlugins

 The stubs for the Python API will be generated first and then all the files needed for Sphinx to generate HTML files.
 The HTML and associated files once generated will be about 200MB and will be placed in: